of graduate employers say relevant experience is essential to getting a job with them

 Foundations of Nursing Associate Clinical Practice

-This module aims to prepare the student for Nursing Associate practice by examining the legal, regulatory and governance requirements in which they work.
-It intends to provide the necessary knowledge to support the student within their role as a nursing associate by: • Examining the roles and responsibilities of professionals that work in the health service. • Considering the legal, ethical and professional links to care across a range of settings that deliver care to individuals. • Determining the nursing associate's role within safeguarding, recognising discrimination and challenging poor practice.
+This module aims to prepare you for Nursing Associate practice by examining the legal, regulatory and governance requirements in which you work.
+This module intends to provide the necessary knowledge to support you within your role as a Nursing Associate by: Examining the roles and responsibilities of professionals that work in the health service.
+Considering the legal, ethical and professional links to care across a range of settings that deliver care to individuals.
+The Nursing Associate's role within safeguarding, recognising discrimination and challenging poor practice.

 Nursing Associate Practice 1

-The module will support and equip you to engage in a variety of approaches to manage interactions and interventions with individuals in your care and the inter-disciplinary team recognising the scope of the nursing associate role.
-You will evidence your progression through an assessment of standards of proficiency, episode of care, medicines management, and professional values in a range of healthcare settings, through completion of NAPAD 1 and a portfolio of supporting evidence.
+The module will support and equip you to engage in a variety of approaches to manage interactions and interventions with individuals in your care and the inter-disciplinary team recognising the scope of the Nursing Associate role.
+You will evidence your progression across the Part, through an assessment of standards of proficiency, Episode of Care, Medicines Management, and Professional Values in a range of healthcare settings, through completion of NAPAD 1 and An e- Portfolio of supporting evidence on PebblePad.

 The Human Life Journey

 This module will enable you to explore the human life journey from conception to death.
-It will enable you to undertake a health needs assessment via simulation to provide a virtual basis from which to examine the human life journey, its diversity and population health within a defined area.
-Throughout the module, you will develop knowledge and skills pertaining to evidence-based practice, including researching, analysing and evaluating health information and sources.
+This module enables you to undertake a health needs assessment via simulation to provide a virtual basis from which to examine the human life journey, its diversity and population health with a defined area.
+Throughout the module you will develop knowledge and skills pertaining to evidence-based practice including researching, analysing and evaluating health information and sources.

 The Nursing Associate as a Reflective Practitioner

-This first-year module enables you to explore the importance of being self-aware as a nursing associate, taking into consideration reflective practice and the legal, ethical and professional aspects of your role in order to apply theoretical concepts to practice.
+This first module enables you to explore the importance of being self-aware as a Nursing Associate taking into consideration reflective practice and the legal, ethical and professional aspects of your role in order to apply theoretical concepts to practice.
 You will be encouraged to identify and explore approaches to reflective practice to prepare for a lifelong journey of self-reflection as part of your continual professional growth and development and to enhance patient/client care.
-The student will be introduced to the NMC Code (2018), the Standards of Proficiency for Nursing Associates.
-An exposure to academic skills, literacy, numeracy and the digital skills required to complete this programme start in this module.
+You will be introduced to the NMC Code (2018), the Standards of Proficiency for Nursing Associates.
+Exposure to academic skills, literacy, numeracy and the digital skills required to complete this programme start in this module

 Evidence-based Practice for Nursing Associates

-This module is a long-thin module requiring you to explore the evidence base that underpins all components of safe and effective nursing practice as you reach the progression point to enter the NMC register as a Registered Nursing Associate.
-During debates and discussions, you will be made to question 'why' you do what you do in practice by reviewing policies, guidelines, literature, current practice, and using a problem-based learning approach to work through complex situations.
-This will provide you with the knowledge base required to support and supervise others in the care team and understand the importance of effective leadership and management, team working and inter-disciplinary care provision across a range of organisations and settings.
-At the end of the module, you will be equipped with the knowledge and skills of nursing to be able to work alongside, but also supplement, the role of the Registered Nurse and support the nursing leadership in the delivery of high-quality, patient-centred care.
+This module is delivered in a block in Semester 2.
+It requires you to explore the evidence base that underpins all components of safe and effective nursing practice as you reach the progression point to enter the NMC register as a Registered Nursing Associate.
+During debates and discussions, you will be made to question 'why' you do what you do in practice by reviewing policies, guidelines, literature, current practice, and using problem-based learning approach to work through complex situations.
+This will provide you the knowledge base required to support and supervise others in the care team and understand the importance of effective leadership and management, team working and inter-disciplinary care provision across a range of organisations and settings.
+You can then provide evidence of meeting the ePortfolio requirements for Part 2 through submission of critical reflections.
+At the end of the module the you will be equipped with the knowledge and skills of nursing to be able to work alongside but also supplement the role of the Registered Nurse and support the nursing leadership in the delivery of high-quality patient-centred care.
 The module will review the quality of care and the role of the Nursing Associate in contributing to the continuous monitoring of people's experience of care.

 Nursing Associate Practice 2

-The module will support and equip you to engage in a variety of approaches to manage interactions and interventions with individuals in your care and the inter-disciplinary team recognising the scope of the Nursing Associate role as you progress towards registration with the NMC as a Registered Nursing Associate.
-You will evidence your progression through an assessment of standards of proficiency, episode of care, medicines management and professional values in a range of healthcare settings, through completion of NAPAD 2 and an Ongoing Achievement Record (OAR).
+The module will support and equip you to engage in a variety of approaches to manage interactions and interventions with individuals in your care and the inter-disciplinary team recognising the scope of the Nursing Associate role as the student progresses towards registration with the NMC as a Registered Nursing Associate.
+You will evidence your progression across Part 2, through an assessment of Standards of Proficiency, Episode of Care, Medicines Management, and Professional Values in a range of healthcare settings, through completion of NAPAD 2 and an Ongoing Achievement Record (OAR).

 Promotion of Health and Wellbeing